pearu/sympycore/doc/structure.rst

 Implementation of principles
 ----------------------------

+The assertions of the fundamental idea is implemented as follows:

+* To hold the head and data parts of symbolic expressions, a class ``Expr`` is defined that instances will have an attribute ``pair`` holding the head and data pair.

+* To define the algebraic rules for symbolic expressions, subclasses of ``Expr`` implement the corresponding methods.

 .. warning::

   The Python code fragments shown in this section are presented only for illustration purposes.
 The ``sympycore`` may use slightly different implementation (explained in the following sections) that gives a better performance.
-However, the basic ideas remain the same.
+However, the basic idea remain the same.

 In ``sympycore``, any symbolic expression is defined as an instance of a ``Expr`` class (or one of its subclasses)::